Audre Lorde: Personal identity

 In The Cancer Journals she wrote "If I didn't define myself for myself, I would be crunched into other people's fantasies for me and eaten alive."
-She stressed the idea of personal identity being more than just what people see or think of a person, but is something that must be defined by the individual, based on the person's lived experience.
+She stressed the idea of personal identity being more than just what people see or think of a person, but something that must be defined by the individual, based on the person's experiences.
 "The House of Difference" is a phrase that originates in Lorde's identity theories.
 Her idea was that everyone is different from each other and it is these collective differences that make us who we are, instead of one small aspect in isolation.
 Focusing on all of the aspects of one's identity brings people together more than choosing one small piece to identify with.

 Lorde's works "Coal" and "The Black Unicorn" are two examples of poetry that encapsulates her black, feminist identity.
-Each poem, including those included in the book of published poems focus on the idea of identity, and how identity itself is not straightforward.
+Each poem focuses on the idea of identity, and how identity itself is not straightforward.
 Many Literary critics assumed that "Coal" was Lorde's way of shaping race in terms of coal and diamonds.
 Lorde herself stated that those interpretations were incorrect because identity was not so simply defined and her poems were not to be oversimplified.

 While highlighting Lorde's intersectional points through a lens that focuses on race, gender, socioeconomic status/class and so on, we must also embrace one of her salient identities; Lorde was not afraid to assert her differences, such as skin color and sexual orientation, but used her own identity against toxic black male masculinity.
 Lorde used those identities within her work and used her own life to teach others the importance of being different.
 She was not ashamed to claim her identity and used it to her own creative advantages.

-While highlighting Lorde's intersectional points through a lens that focuses on race, gender, socioeconomic status/class and so on, we must also embrace one of her salient identities; lesbianism.
+While highlighting Lorde's intersectional points through a lens that focuses on race, gender, socioeconomic status/class and so on, we must also embrace one of her salient identities, lesbianism.
 She was a lesbian and navigated spaces interlocking her womanhood, gayness and blackness in ways that trumped white feminism, predominantly white gay spaces and toxic black male masculinity.
 Lorde used those identities within her work and ultimately it guided her to create pieces that embodied lesbianism in a light that educated people of many social classes and identities on the issues black lesbian women face in society.